Washington LLC Tax Structure 2025 – How LLCs are Taxed

 Federal Income Tax

 Federal income tax is paid on all sorts of earnings made from your LLC.
-It is based on your income, rate at which you are taxed, reductions, and filing status.
+It is based on your income, the rate at which you are taxed, reductions, and filing status.
 Only the gains you take out of the company are subject to federal income tax, with various exemptions and deductions.
-This covers, among other things, tax-free salary, company costs, and various medicare and retirement plan exemptions.
+This covers, among other things, tax-free salary, company costs, and various Medicare and retirement plan exemptions.

 Employer & Employee Tax